CassieMarie0728/my-awesomeness/README.md

 - [ArkanDash/Advanced-RVC-Inference](https://github.com/ArkanDash/Advanced-RVC-Inference) - Advanced RVC Inference for quicker and effortless model downloads
 - [AryanVBW/AiVoiceClonerPRO](https://github.com/AryanVBW/AiVoiceClonerPRO) - Revolutionize Your Voice with AI Voice Cloner!
 Transform Your Speech into Your Favorite Celebrity's or Your Customized Voice.
 Our Cutting-edge Tool Converts Text or Any Audio into Your Desired Voice – Your Voice, Your Way
 - [AuthenticXploit/BruteFB-Target](https://github.com/AuthenticXploit/BruteFB-Target) - Hacking facebook account is targeted by bruteforce method
-- [AzeemIdrisi/PhoneSploit-Pro](https://github.com/AzeemIdrisi/PhoneSploit-Pro) - An all-in-one hacking tool to remotely exploit Android devices using ADB and Metasploit-Framework to get a Meterpreter session.
+- [AzeemIdrisi/PhoneSploit-Pro](https://github.com/AzeemIdrisi/PhoneSploit-Pro) - An all-in-one hacking tool to remotely take over Android devices.
 - [BasedHardware/omi](https://github.com/BasedHardware/omi) - AI that sees your screen, listens to your conversations and tells you what to do
 - [BotolMehedi/BDROID](https://github.com/BotolMehedi/BDROID) - ANDROID BOTNET | ANDROID RAT | EASY TO USE | EASY TO CONTROL | WITHOUT ROOT | REMOTELY CONTROL ANDROID 2022
 - [BotolMehedi/BMAIL](https://github.com/BotolMehedi/BMAIL) - ©ALL IN ONE EMAIL BOMBER.
 NO SPAM MAIL, DIRECT INBOX ✌